bwong0261/Song-Tracker-App/README.md

 - As a user, I want to be able to make songs that I am learning to ones that I have learnt, after I am finished learning them.

 - As a user, I want to favourite songs that I have already learnt.

+- As a user, I want to be able to save all of my lists of songsToLearn, songsLearning and songsLearned.

+- As a user, when I start my application I want to have the option to load my lists from a previous save file and resume them.